(Published December 2013, last reviewed with no updated 2018)

 The adventurous activity permit scheme is designed to ensure that only people with the relevant skills and experience lead adventurous activities for the young people.
 Therefore all activities classed as adventurous can only be lead by someone holding the appropriate permit.

-Additionally young people (under 18) can take part in adventurous activities for themselves with personal activity permits.
-A power boating permit is required for all power boating taking place in any class of water.
+A narrow boating permit is required for all narrow boating taking place in any class of water.

 Levels of permit

-Power boating permits can be issued for any class of water.
-Each class of permit can be further restricted (such as through non tidal, restricting to only operating during daylight hours etc.) to end up with an individual permit to the level of the competence and requirements of any person
+Permits for narrow boating can be issued for any class of water.
+Each class of permit can be further restricted (such as through size of vessel, restricting to only operating during daylight hours etc.) to end up with an individual permit to the level of the competence and requirements of any person.

 Types of permit

-There are three types of permit available for power boating.
-These are:
+There is one type of permit available for narrow boating.
+This is:

-Leadership – Allows the permit holder to lead power boating for a single group.
+Leadership – Allows the permit holder to lead narrow boating for a single boat.

-Leadership – If you have permit to lead power boating then you can look after only one power boat at a time, and need to remain in the boat whenever it is being used.
+Leadership – If you have permit to lead narrow boating then you can look after only one narrow boat at a time (number of passengers based on the limitations on the licensing of the craft).
+You will need to remain onboard the boat whenever it is underway.